pbo-linaro/crossroad/doc/crossroad.rst

 DESCRIPTION
 ===========

-**Crossroad** is a developer tool to prepare your shell environment for Cross-Compilation.
+**Crossroad** is a developer tool to prepare your shell environment for cross-compilation.

 OPTIONS
 =======